Rappsilber-Laboratory/xiRT/README.md

 ---
 ## overview

-xiRT is a deep learning tool to predict the retention times(s) of linear and crosslinked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT was developed with a combination of SCX / hSAX / RP chromatography.
+xiRT is a deep learning tool to predict the retention time(s) of linear and crosslinked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT was developed with a combination of SCX / hSAX / RP chromatography.
 However, xiRT supports all available chromatography methods.